-The new landfill system is predicted to have maximum impacts below allowable RUG concentrations immediately below the landfill.
+The new landfill system is predicted to have maximum impacts well below allowable RUG concentrations immediately below the landfill.

 A typical contingency measure for a landfill would be to establish a CAZ to mitigate impacts and prevent off-site impacts.
 While there is an existing CAZ established for the existing landfill, the landfill expansion will occupy a significant portion of it.
-Current down gradient land uses west of the site consist of a hydroelectric transmission corridor, several residential properties and an aggregate extraction pit.
-The City has approached four residential property owners on the north side of the Fifth Line to acquire all or the northern portions of these properties to add to a potential attenuation zone.
-The City has successfully acquired two of the properties and is continuing negotiations with the two remaining property owners.
-Furthermore, the attenuation zone could be extended into the aggregate extraction pit if necessary.
+Current down gradient land use west of the site consists of a hydroelectric transmission corridor with an aggregate extraction pit down gradient of the transmission line.
+Both of these land uses are conducive to the establishing of a CAZ in the unlikely event that such a contingency is required.

 Contingency measures for the south portion of the existing site consist of the maintenance and replacement, if necessary, of the existing horizontal collection system.
 The horizontal collection system is located beyond the fill area and can be maintained or replaced if necessary throughout the contaminating lifespan of the existing fill area.
-The horizontal leachate collection system has proven to be very effective at collecting leachate and improving down gradient ground water quality.